caiquecp/counter-app/README.md

-# scoreboard-app
+# counter-app
-This project has the goal to study and discuss MVC architectural pattern implementation in an Android app.
+This project has as goal to study and discuss MVC architectural pattern implementation in an Android app.